 Mary watched her son during the three years he spent teaching and traveling around the country.
 She saw that the authorities viewed his actions and words with mounting hostility.

 The Jewish authorities were in a difficult situation.
 They were trying to maintain a delicate balance of political stability between the Romans and the Jewish population.
 They saw Jesus as a threat to this stability.

-The situation became progressively worse.
 Mary saw the danger coming, but was unable to protect her son.
-Eventually, during an incident in the crowded city of Jerusalem, Jesus was arrested, given a swift trial, and executed in the hideous manner reserved for criminals.
+Eventually, during an incident in the crowded city of Jerusalem, Jesus was arrested, given a swift trial, and executed in the hideous manner reserved for 1st century AD terrorists.

 ‘Meanwhile, standing near the cross of Jesus were his mother, and his mother’s sister, Mary the wife of Clophas, and Mary Magdalene.
 When Jesus saw his mother and the disciple whom he loved standing beside her, he said to his mother “Woman, here is your son.”
 The he said to the disciple “Here is your mother.”
 And from that hour the disciple took her into his own home.’